thomassie/thomassie.github.io/AppleMusic.md

 ![AppleMusicLibrary_all.png]({{site.baseurl}}/img/AppleMusicLibrary_all.png)<br/>

-Recently, I was wondering about which are the songs I listen to most often on Apple Music.
+Recently, I was wondering about **which are the songs I listen to most often on Apple Music**.
 Sure, Apple Music can show you the "Top 25 Most Played" songs.
 However, it didn’t provide me with the instant overview I wanted to have.
-And it’s not made for conditional filtering.
+And it’s not made for **conditional filtering**.

-So, I exported the library, read and processed the `.xml?` file in `R`, created an excerpt, and visualised this sample in Tableau.
+So, I exported the library, read and processed the `.xml?` file in **R**, created an excerpt, and visualised this sample in **Tableau**.
 Well, that worked quite nicely… You can have a look at [the result](https://public.tableau.com/profile/thomas.massie#!/vizhome/AppleMusicLibrary/APPLEMUSICMEDIATHEK) on [Tableau Public](https://public.tableau.com/).

 Though, the very first thing that I realized when looking at the dashboard: my kids have a huge impact!
 Just watch out for "Die drei ???
 Kids" or "Deine Freunde"...